martinchernyavskiy/Notes/CS/CS354/Outlines/OutlineW01 Notes.md

 	- %s for sequence of characters (string)
 	- %x for hexadecimal number
 	- %p for address of memory
+	- \n newline character, important for buffer flushing
+		- Input is stored in the buffer instead of processing input character by character for efficiency
+		- It might be the cause that nothing is get printed out to the output when operating system is accepting the input.
+This input needs to be "flushed" from the buffer which is accomplished by this newline character
 - Loops:
 ```C
 // do while loop